 NOTE: If the spare fuse is used, remember to insert an identical one in its seat.

-- Remove the seat to access the fuse.
+- To access the ignition contactor fuse, remove the saddle as described in the respective paragraph.

 - Turn the start switch key to "OFF".

-- Remove the lid from the fuse holder.
+- Remove the lid (A) from the fuse box.

-- Replace the fuse (1).
-Fuse= 3A.
+Fuse position